odhiahmad/odhiahmad/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently a CSE Undergrad student at GTBIT, GGSIPU
+- 👨🏽‍💻 I’m currently a Mobile Programmer at DISKOMINFOTIK Sumatera Barat, Indonesia
-- 🌱 I’m currently exploring JAVA with a big interest in JAVA applets and Data Structures and Algorithms.
+- 🌱 I’m currently exploring Golang with a big interest in Golang applets and Data Structures and Algorithms.
-- 🤔 My interest lies in front end web development.
+- 🤔 My interest lies in frontend,bakckend, and Mobile Programmer.
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [odhiahmad15@gmail.com](mailto:odhiahmad15@gmail.com).